charan-3876/credit_card_spending/README.md

 ## Project Structure
 - **sql_scripts**: Contains SQL scripts for database creation, table setup, and execution of key queries.
 - **documentation**: Detailed documentation covering the database schema, query optimization, and explanations of key concepts used.

-## Technologies Used
-- SQL Server (or specify the database system used)